Northern Lights & Arctic nights | Rovaniemi's best nighttime experiences

 • Pro tip: Stay in a glass igloo or panorama cabin in the hills above Saariselkä to capture wide-sky aurora shots without leaving your bed.

-Frequently asked questions about Northern Lights tours in Rovaniemi
+Frequently asked questions about things to do in Rovaniemi at night

 Rovaniemi sits directly beneath the auroral oval, where geomagnetic activity is strongest, giving visitors frequent chances to witness the Northern Lights on clear winter nights.